Christian monasticism: Ecumenical expressions

 Christian monasticism is experiencing renewal in the form of several new foundations with an 'inter-Christian' vision for their respective communities.

 In 1944 Roger Schütz, a pastor of the Swiss Reformed Church, founded a small religious brotherhood in France which became known as the Taizé Community.
 Although he was partly inspired by the hope of reviving monasticism in the Protestant tradition, the brotherhood was interdenominational, accepting Roman Catholic brothers, and is thus an ecumenical rather than a specifically Protestant community.

 The Order of Ecumenical Franciscans is a religious order of men and women devoted to following the examples of Saint Francis of Assisi and Saint Clare of Assisi in their life and understanding of the Christian gospel: sharing a love for creation and those who have been marginalized.
-It includes members of many different denominations, including Catholics, Anglicans, Eastern Orthodox, and a range of Protestant traditions.
+It includes members of many different denominations, including Catholics, Eastern Orthodox, and a range of Protestant traditions, such as Evangelical Lutheranism and Anglicanism.
 The Order understands its charism to include not only ecumenical efforts and the traditional emphases of the Franciscans in general, but also to help to develop relationships between the various Franciscan orders.

-Additional expressions of ecumenical monasticism can be seen in the Bose Monastic Community and communities of the New Monasticism movement arising from Protestant Evangelicalism.
+Additional expressions of ecumenical monasticism can be seen in the New Monasticism movement arising from Protestant Evangelicalism.

 Contributions

 In traditional Catholic societies, monastic communities often took charge of social services such as education and healthcare.

-The legacy of monasteries outside remains an important current in modern society.
-Max Weber compared the closeted and Puritan societies of the English Dissenters, who sparked much of the industrial revolution, to monastic orders.
-Many Utopian thinkers (starting with Thomas More) felt inspired by the common life of monks to apply it to the whole society (an example is the phalanstère).
-Modern universities have also attempted to emulate Christian monasticism.
-Even in the Americas, universities are built in the gothic style of twelfth-century monasteries.
-Communal meals, dormitory residences, elaborate rituals and dress all borrow heavily from the monastic tradition.
-Today monasticism remains an important part of the Catholic, Eastern Orthodox and Anglican faiths.
+Max Weber compared the closeted and Puritan societies of the English Dissenters, who sparked much of the Industrial Revolution, to monastic orders.

+Many Utopian thinkers (starting with Thomas More) felt inspired by the common life of monks and sought to apply it to society as a whole (an example is the phalanstère).

+Today, monasticism remains a part of the Catholic, Eastern Orthodox and Anglican faiths.